 For 2020, the midnight mass was rescheduled for 7:30 p.m.

 If you're looking for the best place to witness a traditional Roman Catholic mass for the Christmas holiday, there's no better place than Saint Peter's Square in Vatican City to catch these special religious ceremonies.

-Saint Peter's Square hosts the popular midnight mass given by the Pope inside Saint Peter's Basilica, and those in the square get to see it love on a big-screen TV.
-Additionally, At noon on Christmas Day, the Pope gives his Christmas message from the window of his apartment overlooking the square, where a large tree and nativity scene are erected before Christmas.
+Saint Peter's Square hosts the popular midnight mass given by the pope inside Saint Peter's Basilica, and those in the square get to see it live on a big-screen TV.
+Additionally, at noon on Christmas Day, the pope gives his Christmas message, typically from the window of his apartment overlooking the square, where a large tree and nativity scene are erected before Christmas.

 Naples is one of the best cities to visit for Nativity displays.
-Naples and southern Italy have other Christmas traditions, including the Christmas Eve dinner of the seven fish dishes, although it doesn't really have to be seven fishes—oftentimes it's more—and not everyone serves it.
+Other Christmas traditions in Naples and Southern Italy include the Christmas Eve Feast of the Seven Fishes, although it's often more than seven dishes—and not everyone serves it.

 Bagpipe and flute players, zampognari and pifferai, are a part of Christmas celebrations in Rome, Naples, and southern Italy as well.
 These performers often wear traditional colorful costumes with sheepskin vests, long white stockings, and dark cloaks.
 Many of them travel from the mountains of the Abruzzo region to play outside churches and in popular city squares.

 Naples also holds a December Christmas market near Via San Gregorio Armeno, known for its many nativity workshops.
 For the Christmas market, some vendors dress in traditional shepherd costumes as well.